sowers-io/bosca/docs/topics/Guides.md

 - Daily Story experiences (a full-screen card-based experience including text, imagery, video, and audio)
 - Classroom or courses*

-*Guides do not support a classroom-style experience yet, but the design allows for this support in the future. {{
+*Guides do not support a classroom-style experience yet, but the design allows for this support in the future.
-className: "text-xs" }}

 Bosca’s focus on personalization makes Guides a powerful tool for creating customized content.
 By leveraging Workflows powered by analytics, AI/ML, and insights into a user’s journey, you can deliver highly relevant and valuable